marinednadude/OSU-Machida-metazoan-18S-V8-PCR/NOAA-PMEL-OME-OSU-Machida-Metazoan-18S-V8-PCR-Protocol-BeBOP.md

 Qubit quantification was used to test the success of the amplicon amplification.
 CQLS OSU followed the standard [Qubit dsDNA HS Assay Kit protocol](https://assets.thermofisher.com/TFS-Assets/LSG/manuals/Qubit_dsDNA_HS_Assay_UG.pdf) by ThermoFisher.

 #### Positive Control
-A positive control is used in every PCR run to verify success of the PCR reaction.
-2μL of both Camel and Ferret positive control at 0.5mg/ml were used in place of template DNA.
-One well per plate per positive control is alotted.
+A positive control is used in every PCR run to verify the success of the PCR reaction.
+2μL of both Camel and Ferret positive controls at 0.5mg/ml were used in place of template DNA.
+One well per plate per positive control is allotted.

 [Zyagen Camel Genomic DNA (Cat_No:GC-270)](https://www.zyagen.com/product/camel-genomic-dna/)